 - 1. The Mid-Term Exams will be of 1.5 hours duration and the Final Exam will be of 3 hours duration. - 2.
 Between 5 and 15% of exam content will be taken from a combination of weekly assignments, and questions in the organic chemistry textbook by Solomons, Fryhle and Snyder. - 3.
-A pass grade is essential for the Laboratory Component: The minimum Lab Pass Mark is 60%. - 4.
+A pass grade is essential for the Laboratory Component. - 4.
 The Tutorial Grading Component will contribute to 10% of the final grade and will consist of nine assignments with ten questions per assignment. - 5.
 Assistance with assignments will be given upon request.